hitkalariya/hitkalariya/README.md

 # 💫 About Me:
 Hi there!
 I'm hit kalariya, a passionate Machine Learning Enthusiast 🤖 and Software Developer 💻.
-Currently, I'm exploring the world of Deep Learning 🧠 after mastering Supervised Learning and Unsupervised Learning✅.<br><br>🌱 Currently Learning<br>Deep Learning 🌌 .<br><br>🌐 Connect with Me<br>💼 Intern at First Quadrant Labs.<br><br>
+Currently, I'm exploring the world of Deep Learning 🧠 after mastering Supervised Learning and Unsupervised Learning✅.<br><br>🌐 Connect with Me<br>💼 Intern at First Quadrant Labs.<br><br>

 ## 🌐 Socials: